open-network-experiments/models/README.md

 # ONEx API and Data Models
 This ONEx repository produces OpenAPI artifacts that describe APIs and Data Models neccessary for creating open network experiments.

-The repository contains API and Data Models for the following areas:
-- servers
-- fabric
-- dataflow
-- chaos

 # Fabric example

 Here's a simple fabric example, creating a clos fabric with 1 spine, 2 pods and 1 ToR + host in each pod: